Delicious food, beautiful wildlife and endless activities; here are our reasons to visit Padstow this summer.

 If you can’t help but imagine yourself in Cornwall this summer, we don’t blame you.
 This beautiful county is home to some of the most stunning coastline, countryside and natural landmarks in the country.

 Fancy spotting some seabirds, seals and dolphins?
 How about whales and basking sharks too?
 Emma Kate, Jubilee Queen and Padstow Sealife Safari are just some of the companies that will take you for a boat trip directly from Padstow harbour.
 With a range of options available, from private boat hire for you and your friends to day trips along the coast, this is a fantastic way to discover Padstow’s wildlife.
 Most companies will offer around 2 hours on the water and you won’t fail to be enchanted.

 As well as exquisite local food, Padstow also offers lots of places to enjoy a delicious local drink, or two.
 Trevibben Mill, a working vineyard and winery, is found just a stone’s throw from Padstow and offers guided tours and tasting of its award-winning wines.
-Local Padstow Brewing Company is an independent craft brewery that sells award-winning beers.
-Sample their beers and choose your favourite.
+Local Padstow Brewing Company is an independent craft brewery that sells award-winning beers to take back to your self-catering accommodation.
 As well as alcoholic drinks, there are lots of pubs and cafes serving hot and cold drinks for you to enjoy whilst soaking in the sights and the sun.

 If you’re looking to make the most of the coast and try out some water sports, Padstow is a great place for you to be.
 Wavehunters, based in Padstow, offer surf days, sup hire and boat trips.
 Harlyn Surf School, Camel Ski School, and Era Adventures Day Tours are all nearby offering a mix of water-based guided activities too.
 Whether you are a confident water-baby or a total novice, you are sure to find an adventure you’ll love.